logo

 Image credit: Proco Products

-Duck bill check valves rely on a flexible rubber diaphragm which creates a valve that will remain closed unless positive pressure is applied.
+Duck bill check valves rely on a flexible rubber diaphragm, which creates a valve that will remain closed unless positive pressure is applied.

 Duck bill check valves also do not suffer from mechanical wear, and the rubber design allows for greater elastomer innovations and flexibility.

-For projects that require a valve to be submerged on the seafloor or underwater, duck bill check valves offer the advantage of being barnacle and algae resistant – an important feature for saltwater projects such as the Marine Wastewater Outfall Diffusion project in 2017.
+For projects that require a valve to be submerged on the seafloor or underwater, duck bill check valves offer the advantage of being barnacle and algae-resistant – an important feature for saltwater projects such as the Marine Wastewater Outfall Diffusion project in 2017.

 Another benefit of a duck bill check valve is its ability to cope with water hammer.
 Cal Hayes, general manager at Proco Products, said the new series 750 duck bill check valve is an example “because it is made out of rubber, instead of creating a huge valve slam back [water hammer], our rubber is inherent to flex so that when pressure is applied to the outside, it is allowed to flex".

-This is another form of a surge relief valve that can protect your piping system from the build-up of pressure surges – manufactures such as Emerson Process Management and Daniel Measurement and Control Inc offer valves of this design.
+This is another form of a surge relief valve that can protect your piping system from the build-up of pressure surges – manufacturers such as Emerson Process Management and Daniel Measurement and Control Inc offer valves of this design.

 Other designs